 - Go for home-made and natural food items.

-- Drinking 8 glasses of water per day is crucial to getting desired results.
+- Drinking 8 glasses of water per day is very crucial to getting the desired results.

 Choose “This” instead of “That” and you will be making the most out of your Atkins Indian diet menu.

 - Substitute a typical lentil soup with a bowl of chicken Shorba cooked with garlic, cinnamon, ginger, cumin, and other spices, if you love non-vegetarian foods.

 - Replace a curried meat dish with pulses.

 - Meat dishes are better options than a saag dish as such spinach items often come cooked with flour or other starchy ingredients.

 - Consider substituting a vindaloo dish with a tandoori item.

 - Shahi paneer cooked in a creamy tomato sauce is healthier than deep fried samosas.

 - Korma or meat prepared in a creamy sauce is better than biryanis or any other rice dish